Everything You Should Know About Equipment Lease Calculator

 3. 10 per cent Option Lease

 This lease is similar to a dollar buyout lease since you’re approving a put purchase price when you initiate the lease.
-At the end of your term, you have the opportunity to buy the equipment for 10% of the equipment’s procure cost, as put when you signed the lease.
+At the end of your term, you have the opportunity to buy the equipment for 10% of the equipment’s procurement cost, as stated when you signed the lease.
 The monthly payments will be more affordable than a $1 buyout lease, but more costly than an operating lease.

 For instance, if you utilise a 10% option lease to buy a $100,000 piece of equipment, then you are funding $90,000.
 You’ll have the alternative to get the equipment at the closing stages of the term for the extra $10,000, or 10% of the equipment’s cost.